MAHERAOUNALLAH/Auto-E-mail-with-n8n/README.md

-🚀 New Automation Project Completed!
+🚀 New Automation Project Completed !

 I’ve just finished building an AI-powered email automation workflow with n8n — and I’m really proud of the result!